alfredtanjiangyao/Personal-Website/README.md

 # Personal-Website
-I will going to release some nus personal notes in this website
+I will be releasing some nus personal notes on this website.